COINtoolbox/RESSPECT/docs/prepare_time_domain.rst

 For both options, you can also choose to calculate the necessary telescope time to obtain the required spectra, given characteristics of a telescope and observation conditions.
 This is done using the `ExpTimeCalc class <https://resspect.readthedocs.io/en/latest/api/resspect.ExpTimeCalc.html>`_.
 This class was heavily based in the public `HiTS exposure time calculator <https://github.com/fforster/HiTS-public>`_.

 In the most simple scenario, you can choose the diameter of the primary mirror for a given telescope, the magnitude of the object at the time of observation and the required SNR.
 All other default parameters are set to the DECam standards.
-Check the doc strings for more information on how to choose a different configuration.

 For SNPCC